-DoD Mental Health Self-Assessment (MHSA) Program Through the MHSA program, a service member or family member can perform a mental health self-assessment anonymously by phone or online.
+DoD Mental Health Self-Assessment Program Through the MHSA program, a service member or family member can perform a mental health self-assessment anonymously by phone or online.
 Self-assessments are provided for depression, bipolar disorder, alcohol use, Post-Traumatic Stress Disorder (PTSD), and generalized anxiety disorder.
 The program provides immediate results, referrals, and relevant resources at the end of each assessment.
-To access this program by phone, call 1-877-877-3647.
-Online assessment tools can be accessed here.
+Access this program by phone at 877-877-3647 or access the assessment tools online.

 Force Health Protection and Readiness This website was established by the Department of Defense as an additional resource to address deployment-related concerns for troops and family members.
 The Directorate also provides a toll-free, direct hotline number (800-497-6261) for service members and their families with deployment-related questions.

 Military Crisis Line This hotline provides services specifically geared towards military members and veterans who are having a mental health crisis or suicidal thoughts.
 To contact the hotline directly, please call 800-273-TALK (8255).
 More information about this program is available on the website for the Department of Veterans Affairs.